ANI

 "We then discovered RIPOR2 regulates the autophagy pathway in hair cells.
 Knowing this, we developed other laboratory models without the expression of several key autophagy proteins that did not exhibit hair cell death or hearing loss when treated with the antibiotic," said Jinan Li, PhD, a postdoctoral fellow in the Zhao lab and first author of the paper.

-Get a daily dose of Orange County Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The study authors say the proteins identified in this study could potentially be used as drug targets for preventing aminoglycoside-induced hearing loss in future studies.
+(ANI)Get a daily dose of Orange County Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Orange County Sun.